 MED-over the shoulder: Talent lifts the force transducers until the sutures are pulled taut.

 SCREEN or Shot of screen: The measurement from the force transducers showing the baseline force levels are increased as the sutures are lifted.
+Note: The shot was taken by shooting the computer screen with the camera.

 To locate a candidate neuron, use the manipulator to gently press the tip of the extracellular glass electrode down onto the sheath over the center of the neuron soma, which is the best location for stimulation and recording selectivity.